Skip to main content

 Food Preparation and Cooking

-All our food is cooked and prepared following the zero waste principle.
-We use food grade silicone mats instead of disposable baking paper or tinfoil, keep sauces and toppings in reusable squeezy bottles and we have a wicked stash of reusable containers.
+All our food is cooked and prepared following the low waste principle.
+We have a wicked stash of reusable containers and we make all of our sauces and toppings from scratch to reduce waste.
 Whenever we can, we buy NZ made kitchen equipment to support local and to minimise the environmental costs of long-distance transportation.

 To reduce waste ever further, where possible we incorporate every part of fruits and vegetables into our recipes.
-When there’s an abundance of an in-season fruit or vegetable, we pickle it (for cheese boards), dehydrate it, ferment it, turn it into jam (for our peanut butter bites), or otherwise preserve it to make it last throughout the year.
+When there’s an abundance of an in-season fruit or vegetable, we pickle it (for cheese boards), dehydrate it, ferment it, turn it into jam, or otherwise preserve it to make it last throughout the year.

 Another big way we reduce waste is by making things ourselves.
-We make our own herbed crostini crackers, basil pesto, aoili, foccacia, dukka and more to save on the unnecessary amount of packaging that surrounds store-bought ingredients.
+We make our own seeded crackers, basil pesto, aoili, caramelised onions and lots more to save on the unnecessary amount of packaging that surrounds store-bought ingredients.

 • 3